SFTP client guide

 Linux and SFTP:

-To connect to the Data Archive from a SSH terminal over SFTP you can use the following command (for Linux releases on or above Ubuntu 10.10 or Centos 7):
+To connect to the Data Archive from a SSH terminal over SFTP you can use the following commands.

 - You can use the put and get commands to transfer files.